CristianBuca/The-Aunans/README.md

 * Find the current event time-table.
 * Ability to submit an application to join.
 * Find guides and useful links used by current members.

-# **User Experience**

-The app is designed to consolidate all relevant information related to the community and it's activities in a mobile-friendly user interface.

 ## **User Stories**